| ||||||

 has no big TV contract and not enough sponsorship money for our pro athletes.

-Look around Everyone.
+Look Around Everyone.

 Love